-- 7z/p7zip's -mcu if flagged allows to use UTF-8 encoding inside ZIP archives for file names that contain non-ASCII symbols - 7z/p7zip -scc allows to set the character set to be used in list operations for archive types supported through 7z/pzip backend, default is UTF-8.

-- "Backend binaries user interface" group allow to choose the way the backend command-line applications behaves - User interface type - console mode: native console interface, giving detailed and real time progress indication; - graphic, default: use a graphical wrapper with pipes, giving a very detailed task log and allowing to pause, resume and change priority of the task; - graphic + console: like the previous, but also showing native console interface: gives a responsive UI and at the same time plenty details and real time progress indication. - "Keep open" conditions - always keep the window open, useful to inspect task's report and command line - keep open only if needed (default), keeps the window open only in case of errors, or for test, info and list tasks requiring the user to read the task's report - run minimized, run the task's window minimized in order to not steal focus from other activities, but show the task's window if needed (error, list/test tasks). - always force to close the window at task termination, regardless the kind and the result of the task - Free Software compliance directive help end users, administrators, and distributors to enforce usage of free-as-infreedom software, allowing to prevent any call to non-free software under OSI definition (which can then be safely removed from PeaZip package); to further enforce it, the directive can be hardcoded to mode 1 or 2 at compile time, disabling and overriding this setting - 0 "permissive" (default) allows any available backend, allows to handle any supported archive format - 1 "flexible" allows only Free Software components (royalty-free UNACE and UNRAR5 pluging will be disabled), handling any archive formats they support - 2 "strict" allows only Free Software components, allows only to handle open archive formats (not encumbered by patents / copyright either for writing or reading)
+- o 7z/p7zip's -mcu if flagged allows to use UTF-8 encoding inside ZIP archives for file names that contain non-ASCII symbols - o 7z/p7zip -scc allows to set the character set to be used in list operations for archive types supported through 7z/pzip backend, default is UTF-8. - "Backend binaries user interface" group allow to choose the way the backend command-line applications behaves - User interface type - console mode: native console interface, giving detailed and real time progress indication; - graphic, default: use a graphical wrapper with pipes, giving a very detailed task log and allowing to pause, resume and change priority of the task; - graphic + console: like the previous, but also showing native console interface: gives a responsive UI and at the same time plenty details and real time progress indication. - o "Keep open" conditions - always keep the window open, useful to inspect task's report and command line - keep open only if needed (default), keeps the window open only in case of errors, or for test, info and list tasks requiring the user to read the task's report - always force to close the window at task termination, regardless the kind and the result of the task - Free Software compliance policy help end users, administrators, and distributors to enforce usage of free-as-in-freedom software, allowing to prevent any call to non-free software under OSI definition (which can then be safely removed from PeaZip package); to further enforce it, the directive can be hardcoded to mode 1 or 2 at compile time, disabling and overriding this setting - "permissive" (default) allows any available backend, allows to handle any supported archive format - "flexible" allows only Free Software components (royalty-free UNACE and UNRAR5 pluging will be disabled), handling any archive formats they support - "strict" allows only Free Software components, allows only to handle open archive formats (not encumbered by patents / copyright either for writing or reading)